-Vitamin B5 is one of the essential nutrients that plays a major role in our organism.
-It belongs to the B-complex group of vitamins, which are all responsible for converting food into energy our body absolutely needs in order to function properly.
-So to stay healthy, you need to enrich your everyday diet with vitamin B5 foods and here you can find plenty of ideas for your daily menu.
-To see what other nutrients are important for your well-being, check out the infographic about the world of vitamins created by our specialists from medalerthelp.org.
+Vitamin B5 (pantothenic acid) is an essential nutrient that plays a significant role in our organism.
+It belongs to the B-complex of vitamins, all responsible for converting food into energy our body needs to function properly.
+So to stay healthy, you need to enrich your everyday diet with vitamin B5 foods.
+Here you can find plenty of ideas for your daily menu.

 What Is Vitamin B5?

-Vitamin B5 is also known as pantothenic acid.
-Like other B vitamins, it is water-soluble, meaning that the body isn’t able to store it in large amounts.
-That’s why you need to regularly consume foods containing this irreplaceable nutrient.
-One of its main functions is to help synthesize coenzyme A (CoA), which is essential for various metabolic processes.
-Since it is soluble in water, red blood cells transport it through the bloodstream.
+Like other B vitamins, B5 is water-soluble, meaning that the body cannot store it in large amounts.
+That’s why you need to consume foods containing this irreplaceable nutrient regularly.
+Notably, one of the primary pantothenic acid uses is to help synthesize coenzyme A (CoA), which is essential for various metabolic processes.

 Vitamin B5 Benefits

 Vitamin B5 has a range of essential functions: